Wednesday, February 20, 2013

 And I’m not looking down on Fran because the Vikings lost all of those games.
 But I’m looking down on him for the fact that he didn’t do everything that he could to lead the Vikings in winning those games.
 He had three shots at the Super Bowl and didn’t play very well in any of them, couldn’t even get the Vikings to the end zone in Super Bowl 10 against the Pittsburgh Steelers.
 A game where the Vikings defense played very well and kept them in the game the whole way, but where their offense did almost nothing.

-So that’s where Fran Tarkenton comes up short with me, but as far as how QB’s have done before the Super Bowl, Fran is one of the best of all-time in games before the Super Bowl, not many better.
+So that’s where Fran Tarkenton comes up short with me (no pun intended) but as far as how QB’s have done before the Super Bowl, Fran is one of the best of all-time in games before the Super Bowl, not many better.
 John Unitas, Joe Montana, John Elway, maybe Roger Staubach.
 Not necessarily in that order, but Unitas is number one with me at least overall.
 And if you look at QB’s and what they are able to do with the tools that they work with and the talent they have around them, Fran is one of the best ever.

-In defense of Fran Tarkenton, this idea that he had a weak arm.
-If you look at his highlight films, you see him completing a lot of long passes and he did have good WR’s.
+In defense of Fran Tarkenton: this idea that he had a weak arm, if you look at his highlight films, you see him completing a lot of long passes and he did have good WR’s.
 Like Sammy White, John Gilliam, Ahmad Rashad, Chuck Foreman was the Roger Craig of his era and like another WR.
 And you also see Fran drilling some passes into tight coverage.
 He didn’t have a cannon, but a strong enough arm to make the right throws.
 And the Vikings of that era were a possession passing team anyway.
 So he was a great QB, but I don’t have him up higher because he came up short on the biggest stage three times and never came up big.

-PotTV Network: Video: Mandatory Minimums and Your Medical Cannabis Business: The War on Marijuana
+PotTV Network: 'Mandatory Minimums & Your Medical Cannabis Business'

 Friday, February 15, 2013

-Foreign Affairs: Opinion-Kimberly J. Walsh: America's Misguided Approach to Social Welfare
+Foreign Affairs: Kimberly J. Walsh: 'America's Misguided Approach to Social Welfare'

 "The amount of resources the American public and private sectors commit to all forms of welfare is massive -- the fifth highest outlay in the world.
 Yet the American way of distributing that money does less to reduce poverty and inequality than that of virtually any other rich democracy.
 The United States can, and should, reform its welfare state, and it does not need to resort to European style socialism to do so./p"